gapan/salixtools-gtk/README.md

 * gtkkeyboardsetup: a tool to configure systemwide keyboard settings
 * gtklocalesetup: a tool to configure the system locale
 * gtkservicesetup: a tool to configure system services
+* gtkreposetup: a tool to select your preferred repository mirror
 * gtkusersetup: a tool to configure users and groups

 These tools are written in Python, using PyGTK.
 Some of the tools,